Maine EPA LogoUse of Aquatic Herbicides

 Local Students Receive Summer Employment and Environmental Education

-TLEA’s YCC Program tackled a long list of projects for Summer 2023..
+TLEA’s YCC Program for Summer 2024 was busier than ever!
 YCC Project Coordinator Chris Stoehner and TLEA YCC Board Member Jim Skinner worked closely with Thompson Lake homeowners to inspect erosion issues, develop work plans, obtain any necessary permits, provide cost estimates and complete the remediation work.

 If your property needs attention, please contact Jim Skinner at YCC@ThompsonLake.org.